-Did you know that many planners are already preparing for face-to-face meetings?
+Did you know that many planners are already preparing for in-person meetings and hybrid events?

 “With an increased demand, coupled with the reality that physical distancing requirements require unique space allocations, we are seeing a more dynamic relationship between sourcing and event design,” says Denise Farrell, Director Global Procurement for M&IW.
 “This shift is creating a powerful sourcing environment that deserves additional, dedicated attention.”

 To aid in this transition, we decided to bring more attention to this partnership.
 Below are the top 10 vital considerations our global procurement experts and event designers consider “new and emerging” when it comes to sourcing your near-future hybrid events.

 1. Start evaluating your plans for future meetings; at least through 2021

 A risk assessment can help you decide how, when, where and why to have your meeting or hybrid event.
 Take into consideration the goals of the meeting and detail out the impact on your business or organization and attendee involvement.
 As we move through the next year, meetings will take on a different look and feel.
 Get creative and discover ways you can achieve the goal.
 It may be time to investigate the pros and cons of one in-person event, a few drivable regional events, or a unique hybrid event.
 Creativity and flexibility will win, verses avoiding the event all together